 Children of Hestia: Hestia had no children, which is strange from the modern perspective of a goddess of the hearth and home.
 But keeping the "home fires burning" was a full-time job in ancient times and letting the fire go out was considered an omen of disaster.

-Hestia's basic myth: Hestia is the eldest daughter of the Titans Rhea and Kronos (also spelled Chronos).
+Hestia's the basic myth: Hestia is the eldest daughter of the Titans Rhea and Kronos (also spelled Chronos).
 Like the rest of his children, Kronos ate Hestia, but she eventually was regurgitated by him after Zeus conquered his father.
 She asked Zeus to let her be the goddess of the hearth, and she kept the hearth lit at Mount Olympus.

 Interesting facts about Hestia: Hestia was one of three goddesses immune to the influence of Aphrodite.
 She could not be forced to love anyone.
 In Rome, a similar goddess, Vesta, ruled over the group of priestesses called the Vestal Virgins whose duty it was to keep the sacred fire perpetually lit.